First Time User? Enroll now.

 For indolent cases, observation is warranted.
 For more aggressive cases, multiple medications have been used, including interferon, thalidomide, sorafenib, pazopanib, and sirolimus.
 The most aggressive cases are treated with angiosarcoma-type chemotherapy.
 Surgery is performed when resection is possible.
 Liver transplant has been used with aggressive liver lesions, both with and without metastases.[3,12,13,14,15]

 A multi-institutional case series reported on 24 patients aged 2 to 26 years with epithelioid hemangioendothelioma.[Level of evidence: 3iiiDii] Three patients who were treated with sirolimus achieved stable disease or a partial response for more than 2.5 years.
+A report from 2020 that investigated sirolimus treatment in children aimed to add to the previous experience of sirolimus in adults.
+A retrospective review identified six pediatric patients with disseminated epithelioid hemangioendothelioma who were treated with sirolimus; four of the six patients demonstrated partial responses or disease stabilization.

 Patients or families who desire additional disease-directed therapy should consider entering trials of novel therapeutic approaches because no standard agents have demonstrated clinically significant activity.